amalcpaulson/Event-Management-Portal/README.md

 sqlparse==0.4.1
 urllib3==1.26.4
 ## OTHER LANGUAGES USED
- Java script
+ Java script,
- Html
+ Html,
  CSS
 ## How to configure
  Download the codes from my git page and open it in pycharm application.
- in terminal { pip install -r requirements.txt [or] pip3 install -r requirements.txt }
+ In terminal { pip install -r requirements.txt [or] pip3 install -r requirements.txt }
  Next step is to install all library files as given above , and run the program using { python manage.py runserver [or] python3 manage.py runserver }
  So a website link appeares in the terminal ,just click on it .
 ## How to Run
 Just check above for more details contact acp070146@gmail.com